HOW ARE WE MAKING A DIFFERENCE?

 The University of Miami Education Evaluation Team (UMEET) completed an assessment of the Breakthrough Miami program in October 2012.
-Breakthrough Miami scholars, UMEET reported, have shown continuous improvement in academics across the past three years.
-Highlights for the school year of 2011-2012:
+Breakthrough Miami Scholars at all grade levels, UMEET reported, demonstrated continuous academic improvement for the three-year period (2010-12) that was studied.

-- 98% of seniors completed the Free Application for Federal Student Aid (FAFSA);
+• 100% of seniors completed the Free Application for Federal Student Aid (FAFSA)

 • 95% of the Class of 2012 took the SAT/ACT